 The Carceral Geography Working Group is run by the Committee, who are supported by the Advisory Board.

 - To advance a broad view of carceral geography, defined as geographical engagement with the spaces, practices and experiences of confinement (e.g. imprisonment, migrant detention and other forms of custody) and coercive control (e.g. disability settings, aged care, orphanages)

-- To bring together and provide a forum for geographers working in this field, to provide the level of focus this work justifies and to foster greater communication, networking and sense of community among scholars, particularly the wealth of early career scholars shaping this fast-moving field.
+- To bring together and provide a forum for geographers working in this field, to provide the level of focus this work justifies and to foster greater communication, networking and sense of community among scholars, particularly drawing on the wealth of early career scholars who are shaping this fast-moving field

-- To promote research practice which informs teaching, discourse and policy and promotes justice, including the development of appropriate methodologies, the transformation of personal practices, the exploration of linkages with pedagogy, and modes of research dissemination, influence and academic engagement within and beyond the academic community of geographers.
+- To support researchers in the development of appropriate methodologies, personal practices, pedagogy, and modes of research dissemination, influence and academic engagement within and beyond the academic community of geographers

 As a working group of the RGS-IBG, the CGWG follows the RGS-IBG code of conduct, which sets out the principles of behaviour that govern all Fellows and members, volunteers, staff, and anyone who participates in any Society event or activity.
 We request that all CGWG members and any attendees at our events abide by the principles set out in this code.